ahmedashraf0001/MoonLight-discord-theme/README.md

 To use the Moonlight theme on Discord, follow these steps:

 1. **Install BetterDiscord:**
-   - Download and install BetterDiscord from [BetterDiscord's official website](https://betterdiscord.net/).
+   - Download and install Vencord from [BetterDiscord's official website]([https://betterdiscord.net/](https://vencord.dev/)).

 2. **Open Discord Settings:**
    - Launch Discord and navigate to your user settings.

-3. **Navigate to Bandagecord Section:**
+3. **Navigate to Vencord Section:**
-   - In the settings menu, find the "Bandagecord" section.
+   - In the settings menu, find the "Vencord" section.

 4. **Choose Themes:**
-   - Select "Themes" from the Bandagecord settings.
+   - Select "Themes" from the Vencord settings.

 5. **Open Themes Folder:**
-   - Click on "Open Themes Folder" to access the folder where BetterDiscord stores its themes.
+   - Click on "Open Themes Folder" to access the folder where Vencord stores its themes.

 6. **Install Moonlight Theme:**
    - Place the `moonlight.css` file into the opened themes folder.